 As one of four Fellows in the prestigious Tuckwell Program, I coordinate the 2014 cohort of talented undergraduate students and I mentor them as part of a wider program of enrichment.
 I convene the foundation courses for the Master of Asia-Pacific Studies and have designed and delivered the Vice Chancellor's Creating Knowledge Course in addition to convening and teaching courses about Malaysia: Politics, Society and Development; Engaging Asia: Working with Government; Individual and Society in Contemporary Asia; Clio and her sisters: Historiography in Asia.

-1) Book length study (near completion) of law and society in British Malaya - The Trial of Mrs Proudlock: Law, Government and Society in British Malaya, 1911 - (forthcoming) -is a literary and forensic deconstruction of a sensational murder trial that rocked the outwardly staid world of colonial Malaya one hundred years ago.
+1) Book length study (near completion) of law and society in British Malaya - The Trial of Mrs Proudlock: Law, Government and Society in British Malaya, 1911.
+This is a literary and forensic deconstruction of a sensational murder trial that rocked the outwardly staid world of colonial Malaya one hundred years ago.

 See recent French article in Le Petit Journal in http://www.lepetitjournal.com/kuala-lumpur/societe/190362-justice-l-affaire-ethel-proudlock

 See English article in The Canberra Times http://www.canberratimes.com.au/act-news/empireshocking-killing-inspires-thesis-20120711-21wla.html

 2) Book length study of the life and work of the French writer and rubber and oil palm baron, Henri Fauconnier.
 Book provisionally entitled : Rubber, palm oil and the Prix Goncourt: Henri Fauconnier in Malaya.
 In late 2015, with the support of an Early Career Researcher's Grant from the ANU, I conducted preliminary research in France by invitation of the author's family.